KaiIemsawat/Nextjs-TS-ecomerce/README.md

 ### `"npm start"`,

-The app is built using `react` so this command Runs the app in Development mode.
-Open [http://localhost:3000](http://localhost:5173) to view it in the browser.
-You also need to run this command in both client and server directores using the same command, `npm start`, as well to completely run the app.
-This would launch `nodemon` and allow files on server side each time you update files.
-You will also see any lint errors in the console.
+The app is built using `NextJS` so this command Runs the app in Development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To run the application on localhost, the command `npm run dev` is needed.

-### `"npm run build"`,

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-Your app will be ready to deploy!

 ## Built With